Appendix

 'Isa said, "The Tawrah conveyed the glad tidings of my coming, and my coming CONFIRMS THE TRUTH OF THE TAWRAH."
 (Tafsir Ibn Kathir, Abridged, Volume 9, Surat Al-Jathiyah to the end of Surat Al-Munafiqun [September 2000, first edition], p.
 617; source; bold and capital emphasis ours)

 So here we see that Jesus (peace be upon him) confirmed the Torah by fulfilling its prophecy of him to come.
 He also confirmed it by upholding it and ruling by it.
 None of these necessitate that the full uncorrupted Torah was with Jesus in manuscript form.
-Jesus could have known the Torah in his heart as God was inspiring it to him.
+Jesus could have known the Torah in his heart as God inspired him.

-As for Jesus saying the "Torah between my hands" this could either mean that Jesus did have a true inspired copy being distributed amongst the very few of the true followers or that Jesus by intention was speaking about the true inspired Torah, despite it being mixed with corrupted Old Testament verses.
-Whatever the case is, it is not clear that Jesus was affirming that the Old Testament is the pure and full preserved word of God.
-If our Qur'anic experts could understand the Qur'an confirming the Torah and Gospel does not necessarily imply that the Torah and Gospel are fully preserved, then I don't see why we should believe Jesus confirming the Torah implies that the Torah is fully preserved either.
+As for Jesus saying the "Torah between my hands," this could either mean that Jesus did have a true inspired copy being distributed amongst the very few of the true followers or that Jesus, by intention, was speaking about the true inspired Torah, despite it being mixed with corrupted Old Testament verses.
+Whatever the case is, it is not clear that Jesus was affirming that the Old Testament is the pure and fully preserved word of God.
+If our Qur'anic experts could understand the Qur'an, confirming the Torah and Gospel does not necessarily imply that the Torah and Gospel are fully preserved.
+I don't see why we should believe Jesus confirmed the Torah, which implies that the Torah is fully preserved, either.

-Thus, Shamoun has not shown any definitive proof from Islamic sources of Jesus saying that the Old Testament as we have it today is fully inspired by God.
+Thus, Shamoun has not shown any definitive proof from Islamic sources of Jesus saying that God fully inspires the Old Testament as we have it today.

 Shamoun then blabs: